Ardianz-Dev/Ardianz-Dev/README.md

 # Hi, I'm Putra

 Hi, I'm Putra - I am 17 years old.
-I love experimenting with new technology, building small projects, and occasionally tinkering with electronics.
+I like experimenting with new technologies, building small projects like building a WhatsApp bot, and occasionally tinkering with electronics.

 ## Here's a list of things I currently keep myself busy with: